 As a group, the brand features an average protein content of 26% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 52% for the overall product line.

 And a fat-to-protein ratio of about 54%.

-Pinnacle Holistic is a plant-based kibble using a moderate amount of poultry meals and fish as its main sources of animal protein, thus earning the brand 4 stars.
+Pinnacle Dog Food is a plant-based kibble using a moderate amount of poultry meal and fish as its main sources of animal protein, thus earning the brand 4 stars.